haddocking/haddock3/docs/integration_tests.md

 run_tests.py -h`.

 If you are on a Slurm supported system, you can use the `test.job` file.
+You might need to edit it to match the paths and environment names.

 ## 4. Running the tests on your branch